 - A doctor needs to examine you.
-If the doctor suspects that you may have spinal cord compression they will advise you to stay flat in bed and a scan of your spine will be arranged urgently.
-This is usually an MRI scan, but you may have a different scan if this is not suitable for you. - The doctor will prescribe steroids (dexamethasone) for you before or after the scan.
+If the doctor suspects that you may have spinal cord compression they may advise you to stay in bed and a scan of your spine will be arranged urgently.
+This is usually an MRI scan, but you may have a different scan if this is not suitable for you. - The doctor may prescribe steroids (dexamethasone) for you before or after the scan.
 Steroids reduce pressure and swelling around nerve tissue.
 If you are diabetic, or have had problems with steroids in the past, you should tell your doctor. - Radiotherapy, surgery or chemotherapy are all options for treatment.
-The oncology team will discuss your symptoms with the specialist surgeons, should surgery be an option for you.
+The oncology team may discuss your symptoms with the specialist surgeons, should surgery be an option for you.
 This treatment option depends on the type of cancer, which part of the spine is affected and your general health.
 In any case, treatment should start as soon as possible after the scan. - If you have cord compression you will probably be admitted to your local hospital.
 You may need to be transferred to The Christie for radiotherapy or Salford Royal if you need surgery.
+Occasionally, no treatment will be recommended.
+However, a referral will be arranged to the community supportive care services.